CLAL Special Features

 articulate their views in a way that respects alternative views, nor helped my longtime

 friends on the right to hear any new questions.
-The inflammatory language simply was
+It

 is precisely people with disagreements, but similar motivations of love and solidarity for

 the State of Israel, who need to engage in genuine conversations.
-But they can do so only
+But they can do so I

 trust that the relationships I have developed with the many people with whom I have

-studied over the years, with the people with whom I have traveled to Israel, with those with
+studied over the years, with the people with whom I have traveled to Israel, with those I

 pray that together, across the many fault lines in contemporary Jewish life, we can create